nataliecje/SC1015-vehicle-analysis/README.md

 <br/>
 <br/>

 ## Exploratory Data Analysis

-In this section, we will be exploring 3 predictor variables `gender`, `age` and `traffic` that are related to the 2 response variables `claims` and `cost` to find patterns or underlying relationships between the predictor and response variables.
-This is going to help us answer the initial question we posed in the subsequent sections.
+In this section, we have decided to narrow our focus down to **<u>3 predictor variables</u>** `gender`, `age` and `traffic` and **<u>2 response variables**<u/> `claims` and `cost`.
+We have decided to go ahead with `gender`, `age` and `traffic index` as our predictor variables as these are variables that would likely influence the our 2 response variables.
+On the contrary, the other variables in the dataset that we have decided not to explore are already similar to our chosen variables.
+We will be taking a look at each predictor variable and response variable and subsequently **<u>explore the relationships between each possible pair of predictor and response variables.</u>**

 <br/>
 <br/>
 Lastly, we will also be taking a look at the relationship between `numclaims` and `cost`.

 <br/>
 ## Table of Contents
 >1.
 Classifying dataset into numerical and categorical <br>
 >2.
 Exploring Predictor Variables <br>